DSCI-310-2024/DSCI-310_prediciting-shares_group-4/README.md

     -   `GGally`
 -   Quarto

+### Makefile

+Runs the complete analysis all the way from reading and cleaning data to creating training and testing sets, creating a workflow fit on the training data and eventually predicting shares and looking at the model accuracy using testing data.

+Renders the prediction report from the .qmd file into an HTML format and saves it to the docs folder.

+Using the Makefile:

+- Run the analysis: Running make all at the command line will run the analysis easily from top to bottom
+- Undo the analysis: Running make clean at the command line will undo the analysis and delete all generated data and files

 ### Licenses

 The software content of this template repository licensed under the [MIT License](https://spdx.org/licenses/MIT.html).
 See the [license file](LICENSE.md) for more information.